ktor-doc-jp/ktor-doc-jp/advanced/pipeline/route.md

             RouteSelectorEvaluation.Constant
     })

-    // Intercepts calls from this route at the infrastructure step routeWithTimeout.intercept(ApplicationCallPipeline.Infrastructure) {
+    // Intercepts calls from this route at the features step routeWithTimeout.intercept(ApplicationCallPipeline.Features) {
         withTimeout(time, unit) {
             proceed() // With proceed we can define code to be executed before and after the call }